AndrewPiroli/tacp_rs/README.md

 ## ttest - A WIP testing system

+Current features:
-Currently runs the test client and server against each other.
+ - runs the test client and server against each other.
+ - Reads pcap files from the pcap directory and ensures all TACACS+ packets within can be parsed.

 Other projects we can test interop with in the future: